 • Outskirts

-This helps you price better and set realistic timelines.
+This helps you price better and set realistic timelines like next-day delivery to certain areas.

 Politely request landmarks, estate gates, and house numbers.